jodaf/quilvyn-savage/README.md

 ### Requirements

-quilvyn-savage relies on the core and srd35 modules installed by the quilvyn-core package.
+quilvyn-savage relies on the core modules installed by the quilvyn-core package.

 ### Installation